itbdw/server-render-javascript/README.md

 pm2 start spider.js
 ```

+after started, you can use `pm2 logs` to monitor logs, `pm2 list` to display services and much more.

 4. Proxy Request

 I suppose you use nginx as web server and run the nodejs and nginx at same server.